Zeta E-1 CONCEPT CAR

 The idea behind this design arose from an interest in exploring and developing in three major areas:

-1) Learning Blender as a versatile tool for iterating ideas while improving my 3D modeling, animation and rendering skills with a single project.
+1) Mastering Blender as a tool for iterating form ideas while improving 3D modeling, animation and rendering skills.

 2) Gaining a better understanding of shape language for vehicles by designing my own concept car.

-3) Searching for the look of an aerodynamic sports car, with a touch of electric car futurism.
+3) Developing a classic, aerodynamic sports car, with a touch of modern electric car sensibility.

 First CONCEPT

-Initially, I believed the design should take inspiration from planes and utilitarian luggage.
+Initially, I believed the design should take inspiration from classically aerodynamic planes and utilitarian luggage.

-The element of a domed "cockpit" in the center of a sheet draped over the internals, barely covering them, was an idea that I would carry with me as I continued to develop the form and materials more.
+The element of a domed cockpit in the center of a sheet draped over the internals, barely covering them, was a central idea that I would continue to develop through form and materials.

 REFINing